wp-plugins/wp-mobile-edition/readme.txt

 == Upgrade Notice ==

-= 1.5.1 =
+= 1.6 =
+IMPORTANT:
 After upgrade, disable and enable the plugin to update the files of mobile theme (mTheme).
+Clear Your Browser's Cache.